What Spirithome.com is:

 - I hope to bring you knowledge, but also to help you find understanding.
 There's a lot of flat-out bull out there on the Web.
 The site's not written to tell you what is and is not bull (well... not usually....), but to give you some descriptions and information to help you sort it out for yourself.

 - Spirituality is crippled when it has no feet; the talk must be matched by the walk.
 So Spirithome.com is geared to get you to live out your spirituality, with stuff you can use.
 Once in a while, you'll run across a Spirithome Dare.
-Try it.
+When you do, try it yourself!

 What Spirithome.com is not :